scrapinghub/scrapyrt/docs/api.rst

 and will raise error if it won't find one.
 Note that you need to have all your project requirements installed.

-Pay attention to Scrapy version you're using in your spiders.
-Scrapyrt makes use of recent improvements in `Scrapy Crawler`_ interface that are not present in old Scrapy versions.
-Look closely at ``requirements.txt`` of Scrapyrt and install most recent development Scrapy version if possible.
-Unfortunately we are unable to support old Scrapy versions.

 If you would like to play with source code and possibly contribute to the project, you can install Scrapyrt in 'dev' mode::